ddnexus/pagy/docs/extras/overflow.md

 # Overflow Extra

-Allow easy handling of overflowing pages.

-It internally rescues from the `Pagy::OverflowError` offering a few different ready to use modes, quite useful for UIs and/or APIs.
-It works with `Pagy` and its subclasses some minor differences.
+This extra helps handle overflowing pages (e.g. where page 100 is requested, and there are zero records available).
+It internally rescues `Pagy::OverflowError` exceptions, and offers the following modes: `:empty`, `:last_page`, and `:exception`.

 ## Synopsis